460th Space Wing

-The 460th Wing is an inactive wing of the United States Air Force.
+The 460th Space Wing is an inactive wing of the United States Air Force.
 The 460th Space Wing was activated on 1 October 2001, replacing the 821st Space Group.
 It was inactivated on 24 July 2020 and replaced by the Buckley Garrison, later named Space Base Delta 2, to which its support units moved.
 The wing's operational units became Space Delta 4.

 Operations

 The 460th Space Wing was the United States Space Force's space-based infrared surveillance, tracking, and missile warning wing.
 The 460th Space Wing operated the Space-Based Infrared System (SBIRS) and the Defense Support Program (DSP).

 The 50th Space Wing was also the host unit for Buckley Air Force Base, providing base support for the Colorado Air National Guard's 140th Wing, the Navy's Operational Support Center Denver, the National Reconnaissance Office's Aerospace Data Facility-Colorado, the Army's Aviation Support Facility, and the Air Force's Air Reserve Personnel Center.